Sick Note for Bereavement

 Sick Note for Bereavement: Can You Get One?

 Yes, you can get a sick note for bereavement in the UK.
 Grief that causes genuine medical incapacity, such as inability to sleep, concentrate, or function at work, can be certified by a GMC-registered doctor.
-The certificate uses clinical wording like "distress due to bereavement" or "acute stress reaction" rather than listing bereavement itself as a diagnosis, because bereavement is not classified as a medical condition under UK fit note guidance.
-Both NHS GPs and private doctors can issue bereavement sick notes, though many NHS practices now decline these requests.
+The certificate uses clinical wording like "distress due to bereavement" or "acute stress reaction" rather than listing bereavement itself as a diagnosis, because bereavement on its own is not a medical condition under UK fit note guidance.
+Both NHS GPs and private doctors can issue bereavement sick notes, though many NHS practices decline these requests.

 Losing someone close to you can make it genuinely impossible to work.
 If your employer's compassionate leave has run out, or if your grief has become severe enough to affect your health, a sick note certifies your incapacity on medical grounds.